fabiosferreira/refactoring-react-web-apps/README.md

 #### Move component

 This refactoring is recommended when a component is used in multiple files.
 In such cases, we should consider moving the component to the location where it is most used.

+> **Problem:** A component is used more in another file than in its own file.

+> **Solution:** Move the component to where it is more used.

+> **Benefits:** Centralizing the component where it is predominantly used enhances organization, readability, and functionality within the codebase.

-We found 24 occurrences of the move component refactoring.
+We found 24 occurrences of this refactoring.

+#### Split Component

+This refactoring occurs when a component starts getting too large, with many responsibilities, making it hard to maintain.

+> **Problem:** A component too large, with many responsibilities.

+> **Solution:** Create new components, dividing the large component into smaller and more manageable parts.

+> **Benefits:** Improve maintainability, readability, and scalability through component segmentation.

+> **Liabilities:** This can increase the complexity of component communication.

+We found nine occurrences of this refactoring in our dataset.

+#### Move hook

+This refactoring is recommended when a hook is used in multiple components.
+In such cases, we should consider moving the hook to the location where it is most used.

+> **Problem:** A hook is used more in another file (or component) than in its own file (or component).

+> **Solution:** Move the hook to where it is more used.

+> **Benefits:** Centralizing the hook where it is predominantly used enhances organization, readability, and functionality within the codebase.

+We found eight occurrences of this refactoring.

 #### Rename prop